Casey-Litmer/menucmd/README.md

 Returns a lazy function of type (Any index -> function)
 ```
 Takes an **index** and a `list`, `tuple`, or `dict` of functions and returns a
-`Bind` object with an argument that indexes to each function.
+`Bind` object with an argument that indexes each function.

 Use this if you want a previous result to change which function runs next.
 ```commandline